ribru17/131cs-hw/project2/readme.txt

-So far, lots of known and unknown bugs
+So far, lots of unknown bugs